EnesBrt/Python-codes-for-practice/README.md

 ## Getting Started

-To get started with the codes in this repo, you will need to have Python installed on your machine.
+To get started with the codes in this repo, you will need to have a text editor or IDE for writing and running Python codes and Python installed on your machine.
 You can download Python [here](https://www.python.org/downloads/).

+-   Python 3.8 or later

 Once you have Python installed, clone this repository onto your machine by running the following command in your terminal: